How to prevent silver tarnishing

 How to prevent tarnishing

 STORE IT CORRECTLY.
 This is the best advice I can give to anyone wanting to slow down the tarnishing process (you cannot prevent tarnishing altogether).
 You need to store your items in an airtight bag thereby eliminating exposure to moisture and sulphur gases.
 Make sure your items are completely dry before putting them in a sealed bag.
-The silica gel bags you find everywhere can be reused to absorb moisture, or use anti tarnish strips.
+The little silica gel bags you find everywhere can be reused to absorb moisture, or use anti tarnish strips.
 I personally store each item of my (completely dry) jewellery in a small grip seal bag and include an anti tarnish strip in each bag.
+There are also some fabulous anti-tarnish bags available which provide a long term storage solutions for items of jewellery.

 Remove your jewellery before swimming and bathing and always put on your jewellery after applying body lotion, perfume, hairspray etc. Avoid wearing jewellery whilst using cleaning products, such as bleach.